Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 Response codes: `200` ok, `400` error, `500` server error, `300` is redirect

 - SMB.
 SMB is a file share.
 Manages uploading, DL files or sharing files with co-workers.
 It is important to know what type of SMB version is being used
-- Metasploit- run `msfconsole` in terminal- exploitation framework.
+- **Metasploit**- run `msfconsole` in terminal- exploitation framework.
 Does exploits, **auxillary stuff(exploitation and enumeration)** - It is built into Kali linux
     Rhosts - target address, `set RHOSTS 192.168.57.139`and then `run` This refers fo remote hosts, hosts are the individual machines in the network
     Lhosts
-- Smbclient - it attempts to connect with file sharing using anonymous access `smbclient -L \\\\<ip address>\\` Once it shows the folders that can be connected to then you can connect to them, and it will be like connecting using anomalous ip and then using terminal
+- **Smbclient** - it attempts to connect with file sharing using anonymous access `smbclient -L \\\\<ip address>\\` Once it shows the folders that can be connected to then you can connect to them, and it will be like connecting using anomalous ip and then using terminal

 - connecting to ssh `ssh <ipaddress>` -oKexAlgorithms.
 We will attempt to connect- goal is to see if there is a banner that can have some information

-- Once you identify the vulnerabilities then you should who it can be exploited by searching in google.
-Basically what you will find is the code
+- Once you identify the vulnerabilities then these can be exploited by searching in google.
+Basically what you will find is the code on the web that is written to exploit a particular vulnerability

 - Another terminal command `searchsploit` What this does is search for the scripts and then downloads.
 It should not be very specific.
 This is an additional tool in addition to google